TacticalMetaphysics/LiSE/docs/_sources/LiSE/index.rst.txt

 data within the world model is kept in some character or other;
-these will quite frequently represent people, but can be readily adapted to represent any kind of data that can be comfortably described as a graph or a JSON object.
+these will quite frequently represent people, but can be readily adapted to represent any kind of data that can be comfortably described as a graph.
 Every change to a character will be written to the database.

 LiSE tracks history as a series of turns.
 In each turn, each simulation rule is evaluated once for each of the simulated entities it's been applied to.
-World changes in a given turn are remembered together, such that the whole world state can be
+World changes are recorded such that the whole world state can be
 rewound: simply set the properties ``branch`` and ``turn`` back to what they were just before the change you want to undo.